PX4/PX4-user_guide/en/computer_vision/obstacle_avoidance.md

 The difference when avoidance is active are:
 - A waypoint is "reached" when the vehicle is within the acceptance radius, regardless of its heading.
   - This differs from normal missions, in which the vehicle must reach a waypoint with a certain heading (i.e. in a "close to" straight line from the previous waypoint).
-This constraint cannot be fulfilled when bstacle avoidance is active because the obstacle avoidance algorithm has full control of the vehicle heading, and the vehicle always moves in the current field of view.
+This constraint cannot be fulfilled when obstacle avoidance is active because the obstacle avoidance algorithm has full control of the vehicle heading, and the vehicle always moves in the current field of view.
 - PX4 starts emitting a new current/next waypoint once the previous waypoint is reached (i.e. as soon as vehicle enters its acceptance radius).
 - If a waypoint is *inside* an obstacle it may unreachable (and the mission will be stuck).
   - If the vehicle projection on the line previous-current waypoint passes the current waypoint, the acceptance radius is enlarged such that the current waypoint is set as reached
   - If the vehicle within the x-y acceptance radius, the altitude acceptance is modified such that the mission progresses (even if it is not in the altitude acceptance radius).
 - The original mission speed (as set in *QGroundControl*/PX4) is ignored.